awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.PostgreSQL.md

 + [Creating and using an IAM policy for IAM database access](UsingWithRDS.IAMDBAuth.IAMPolicy.md)
 + [Creating a database account using IAM authentication](UsingWithRDS.IAMDBAuth.DBAccounts.md)

+**Note**
+For information about connecting to your database using pgAdmin with IAM authentication, see the blog post [Using IAM authentication to connect with pgAdmin Amazon Aurora PostgreSQL or Amazon RDS for PostgreSQL](http://aws.amazon.com/blogs/database/using-iam-authentication-to-connect-with-pgadmin-amazon-aurora-postgresql-or-amazon-rds-for-postgresql/)\.

 **Topics**
 + [Generating an IAM authentication token](#UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.AuthToken.PostgreSQL)
 + [Connecting to an Amazon RDS PostgreSQL instance](#UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.Connect.PostgreSQL)